prisma/prisma-examples/experimental/typescript/graphql-apollo-server/README.md

 ```

 This command updated the Prisma Client API in `node_modules/@prisma/client`.
 ### 4. Use the updated Prisma Client in your application code

 You can now use your `PrismaClient` instance to perform operations against the new `Profile` table.

-Here are some examples:
+Additionally, you need to expose `Profile` through your GraphQL API.

+#### Using the updated Prisma Client

-#### Create a new profile for an existing user
+##### Create a new profile for an existing user

 ```ts
 const profile = await prisma.profile.create({